-- (1) The chief presiding officer must designate at least three members of the Municipal Appeal Tribunal to hear, consider and decide a matter which comes before it and must designate one member as the presiding officer. - (2) No member of the Municipal Planning Tribunal or joint Municipal Planning Tribunal may serve on the Municipal Appeal Tribunal. - (3) If a person referred to in subsection (3) is a member of the Municipal Appeal Tribunal hearing the appeal, his or her membership renders the decision of the Municipal Appeal Tribunal on that matter void. - (4) The term of office of the members of the Municipal Appeal Tribunal is five years. - (5) After the first terms of office of five years referred to in subsection (4) has expired the appointment of members of the Municipal Appeal Tribunal for the second and subsequent terms of office must be in accordance with the provisions of this Part. - (6) A member whose term of office has expired may be re-appointed as a member of the Municipal Appeal Tribunal. - (7) Members of the Municipal Appeal Tribunal must sign and uphold the code of conduct contemplated in Schedule 14.
+- (1) The Municipal Appeal Tribunal must consist of between 3 and 5 members which must include at least: - (a) one member who is a professional planner and who has appropriate experience; - (b) one member who is qualified in law and who has appropriate experience; and - (c) one member who is registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000. - (2) The chief presiding officer must designate at least three members of the Municipal Appeal Tribunal to hear, consider and decide a matter which comes before it and must designate one member as the presiding officer. - (3) No Member of Parliament, the Provincial Legislator or a House of Traditional Leaders, a councillor or employee of the Municipality may be appointed as a member of the Municipal Appeal Tribunal. - (4) No member of the Municipal Planning Tribunal or joint Municipal Planning Tribunal may serve on the Municipal Appeal Tribunal. - (5) If a person referred to in subsection (3) or (4) is a member of the Municipal Appeal Tribunal hearing the appeal, his or her membership renders the decision of the Municipal Appeal Tribunal on that matter void. - (6) The term of office of the members of the Municipal Appeal Tribunal is five years. - (7) After the first terms of office of five years referred to in subsection (6) has expired the appointment of members of the Municipal Appeal Tribunal for the second and subsequent terms of office must be in accordance with the provisions of this Part. - (8) A member whose term of office has expired may be re-appointed as a member of the Municipal Appeal Tribunal. - (9) Members of the Municipal Appeal Tribunal must sign and uphold the code of conduct contemplated in Schedule 16.